In This Article

 Building the Tank Stand

-Four posts of 4×4 treated lumber at 8 ft above grade (the slope gives us the remaining 20 ft of effective elevation above the cabin).
-Double 2×8 beams across the top, cross-braced with 2×6 diagonal braces on all four sides.
+We built the stand from four 4×4 treated lumber posts at 8 feet above grade.
+The natural slope of the hillside provides the remaining 20 feet of effective elevation above the cabin floor.
+Double 2×8 beams span the top, with 2×6 diagonal braces on all four sides for lateral rigidity.

-Mistake we made: didn’t account for the cantilever load when the float valve closes and the tank fills from one side.
-The float valve side pulled the tank slightly off-level.
+Mistake we made: We didn’t account for the uneven load when the float valve closes and water fills from one side of the tank.
+The float valve side pulled the tank slightly off-level — not dangerously, but enough to matter.
 We added a diagonal corner brace after the fact.
-Build the bracing before installing the tank.
+The fix took an afternoon.
+The lesson: install all bracing before the tank goes up, not after.

 Plumbing the System